-Further information regarding the activities of the Centre is available from the Director, Professor J. R. Hewson.
-Telephone (02) 697 3330 or (02) 697 3326.
+Further information regarding the activities of the Centre is available from the Director, Telephone (02) 697 3330.

 Joint Microelectronics Research Centre

 The Joint Microelectronics Research Centre was established in 1982 under the Commonwealth Special Research Centres Program.
 Its laboratories are located in the School of Electrical Engineering and Computer Science at this University and at the Royal Melbourne Institute of Technology.